crossbeam-rs/crossbeam/crossbeam-channel/README.md

 [![Rust 1.26+](https://img.shields.io/badge/rust-1.26+-lightgray.svg)](
 https://www.rust-lang.org)

+This crate provides multi-producer multi-consumer channels for message passing.
-This crate is an alternative to [`std::sync::mpsc`] with more features and better performance.
+It is an alternative to [`std::sync::mpsc`] with more features and better performance.

 Some highlights: